warm-milk-foam/forensics-notes/Chapter5.md

 #  Chapter5: Zip archives  #
-Usually, people would open zip files in CTF challenges by having software such as `WinRAR`. `7zip`, etc.
+Usually, people would open zip files in real life by having software such as `WinRAR`. `7zip`, etc.
-However, CTF challenges would use special gimmicks of zip files which I will try to explain to you.
+However, CTF challenges would use special gimmicks of zip files which normal software won't be able to help much with.
+I will try to explain to you .
 And as mentioned before, here are some of the tools this chapter will run through:

 - `7z` tool (Can unzip many file formats)